karanshah1561998/EasyNotes/README.md

 3. **Pin/Unpin Notes**
    - Users can toggle the "pinned" status of notes.
-   - Pinned notes appear at the top of the notes list for easy access.
+   - Pinned notes appear at the top of the list for easy access.

 4. **Search and Filter**
    - Search for notes by keywords in the title or content.